wikukarno/buanacoding/content/blog/understanding-functions-in-go-a-beginners-guide.md

 url: /2025/04/understanding-functions-in-go-beginners.html
 tags:
 - Go
+description: "Learn how to define, call, and use functions in Go.
+Understand parameters, return values, and best practices."
+keywords: ["Go", "functions", "programming", "beginner", "guide", "parameters", "return values"]
 ---

 Functions are an essential part of programming in any language, and Go is no exception.
 A function lets you organize code into reusable blocks, which helps reduce duplication and improve readability.
 In this article, you’ll learn how functions work in Go, how to define them, use them, and apply best practices.